kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

   - Also getting Population growth is usually good
   - Destroyer
   - Starhold
+  - Star Fortress & Battleships will lead to Mega Engineering

 ## Planet Management
 - Remove blockers to have more population growth
   - You can remove blockers during colonizing!
-  - Turn on Edit using Motes to speed up blocker removal
+  - Turn on edict using Motes to speed up blocker removal
 - Good first buildings: Gene Clininics, Robot Factory
 - Clerks are not very good in the beginning but can be useful when low on amenities
 - Designations